nsdfxela/nsdfxela.github.io/animation.markdown

 ### [](#header-3)Windows

-When your avatar is generated you will be rederected to the page that looks like this:
+When your avatar is generated you will be redirected to the page that looks like this:

 ![](assets/img/anim_1.png)